Heraldry of Columbia University: History

 The King's Crown is one of the most enduring symbols of Columbia, and a product of the university original relationship with the British monarchy.
 The symbol itself was derived from the copper crown that once sat atop the cupola of College Hall, the main building of the university's Park Place campus, which was built in 1760.
 Following the revolution, the university preserved the crown, whose royal image has been a source of irony.
 When it was shown to Stratford Canning, 1st Viscount Stratford de Redcliffe, the British envoy extraordinary and minister plenipotentiary to the United States, in 1820, he reportedly remarked to a professor: "You should preserve that crown carefully, sir, for you republicans will by-and-by need a crown."
 The crown currently resides in the Trustees' Room of Low Memorial Library, along with the cornerstone of College Hall.
 It has served as the basis for the appearances of all succeeding renditions of the King's Crown, particularly with the crosses attached to its band.

 Though the King's Crown has been used as a symbol of Columbia in some capacity throughout most of the university's history, it was only popularized and made official at the turn of the 20th century.
 It first appeared on campus as a decorative motif with the installation of Alma Mater on the Low Library steps in 1903.
 Designed by Daniel Chester French, the scepter in the sculpture's right hand is topped with a miniature crown.
 Alma Mater was quickly followed by the donation of the Class of 1881 Flagpole in 1906, which has a crown-shaped finial, and by 1912, the university had adopted its current flag, which consists of a white crown on a blue field.
 The crown currently adorns many of the buildings and gates on the university's campus, and is also incorporated into the university's coat of arms and its academic regalia.

-Currently, there are four designs of the crown in use by the university: a modern, minimalist version that has been the official symbol of the university since 2006, and one that replaces the crosses on the crown with diamonds, which was first used by the Columbia University Irving Medical Center in the early 2000s, in addition to separate designs for Columbia College and the Fu Foundation School of Engineering and Applied Science.
+Currently, there are four designs of the crown in use by the university: a modern, minimalist version that has been the official symbol of the university since 2006, and one that replaces the crosses on the crown with diamonds, which was first used by the Columbia University Irving Medical Center in the early 2000s, in addition to separate designs for Columbia College, School of International and Public Affairs, and the Fu Foundation School of Engineering and Applied Science.